g200kg/webaudio-controls/docs/example.md

 </webaudio-slider>
 ```

-examples of color variation by `colors` attribute :
+These are examples of color variation by `colors` attribute :

 |    | colors attribute
 |----|----